CollegiumAcademicum/collegiumacademicum.de/content/pages/frontpage/barrierefreiheit/barrierefreiheit.en.md

 In the area of a previous US army hospital in Heidelberg-Rohrbach, we are constructing a four-floored wooden dormitory.
 The project will accommodate 176 students, apprentices, and doctorands.
 The rooms are organized in flats of three or four rooms with a shared kitchen and bathroom.
 In the architecture, accessibility was an explicit concern, and we tried to have the house as barrier-free as possible.

-At the moment we are open for applications for tenants of the first move-in in November 2021.
+At the moment we are open for applications for tenants of the first move-in in January 2022.
 We explicitly encourage students and apprentices with special needs for barrier-free living to apply.

 You can find more information about the application at https://collegiumacademicum/en/moving-in/